apify/apify-docs/docs/web_scraping_for_beginners/data_collection_fundamentals/computer_preparation.md

 node script.js
 ```

-You should see `Hello World` printed in your terminal.
+You should see **Hello World** printed in your terminal.
 If you do, congratulations, you are now officially a programmer! 🚀

 ## [](#next) Next up

 You have your computer set up correctly, and you've run your first script.
 Great!
-In the next chapter we'll set up your project to download a website's HTML using Node.js, instead of a browser.
+In the next chapter we'll set up your project to download a website's HTML using Node.js instead of a browser.